mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A has received its Commit message back from the server does it update its state to reflect the new member's addition.

-Upon receiving the Welcome message and the corresponding Commit, the new member will be able to read and send new messages to the group.
+Upon receiving the Welcome message, the new member will be able to read and send new messages to the group.
 Messages received before the client has joined the group are ignored.

 ~~~~~
                                                                Group